Taiji Quan (Tai Chi Chuan)

 WHAT IS TAIJI QUAN?

-The Grand Ultimate Fist" and is one of the most sophisticated Chinese Martial
+Fist or The Grand Ultimate Fist" and is one of the most sophisticated

-Chuan was vigorous as well as gentle, containing rigid-soft and rapid-slow
+Chi Chuan was vigorous as well as gentle, containing rigid-soft and

-movements, with total body coordination and great mental control.
-During
+rapid-slow movements, with total body coordination and great mental

 Taiji Quan is a Qigong set.
 It was actually designed to be an advanced